sbgn/sbgn/docs/sbgn_bricks.md

       <td style="width:200px; text-align:center; font-size:90%;"><img src="../sbgn/downloads/bricks/PD_catalysis_rev_1_1.png"/> <br />
           <a href="/sbgn/downloads/bricks/PD_catalysis_rev_1_1.sbgn" target="_blank">SBGN-ML</a> &ensp;
           <a href="http://web.newteditor.org/?URL=http://sbgn.github.io/sbgn/downloads/bricks/PD_catalysis_rev_1_1.sbgn" target="_blank">Newt</a></td>
         <td style="text-align:left;"><strong>Catalysis: reversible reaction</strong>.
-The enzyme catalyses a reversible metabolic process which consumes substrate S1 and produces product P1.
-Because it is a reversible reaction, the separation substrate vs. product is relative and each metabolite can be seen an input or an output of this reaction depending on the direction.<br />
+In case of a reversible reaction, the separation substrate vs. product is relative and each metabolite can be seen an input or an output of this reaction depending on the direction.<br />
-        IMPORTANT: It is recommended to avoid such representations.
-Note that it is not clear which direction is favoured by the enzyme.
+        IMPORTANT: Note that it is not clear which direction is favoured by the enzyme.
 Instead, it is possible to show direct and reverse reactions, both as irreversible processes.</td>
     </tr>
     <tr>
     <td style="width:200px; text-align:center; font-size:90%;"><img src="../sbgn/downloads/bricks/PD_inhibition.png"/> <br />